This healthy Dark Chocolate Hummus is made in about 5 minutes. Eat it on toast, with fruit, graham crackers, or pretzels, or by the spoonful.

 To see the full list of ingredients with measurements and instructions, see the recipe card at the bottom of this post.

 📖 Variations / Additions

 - Peppermint extract for a mint chocolate hummus

 - Sunflower seed butter

 - Chocolate chips on top or mixed in to add crunch

 - Spices: cinnamon, nutmeg, allspice, cardamom

 FREE 5 part email series to help you cook tofu like a pro.

 We respect your privacy.
 Unsubscribe at any time.

-- As a dip with fruit or spread on apple slices
+- As a fruit dip with fresh fruit like fresh strawberries

 - On toast